naffnuff/CppGuidelines/CppGuidelines.md

 * *Reason:* `const` gives an important indication of intent and what to expect, that makes the code more maintainable.
 It can be difficult to add as an afterthought.

 ## Arguments
-Receive complex types by pointer when `nullptr` is an acceptable value, otherwise by reference, as `const` when appropriate.
+Receive complex types by pointer when `nullptr` is an acceptable value, otherwise by reference; `const` when appropriate.
 * *Reason:* There is usually no point in passing an argument of complex type by value; a `const &` will be equivalent from the caller's perspective.
 There is also no point in passing a smart pointer, unless there is an actual transfer or sharing of ownership involved.

 ## Static variables